Rachel Lane on Financing: The Incoming, the Ongoing and the Outgoing to Downsizing

 “A lot of people look at downsizing to either a lifestyle-oriented community or retirement village, however they are distinctively different and the costs can be hard to compare.

 “My advice is to break it down to the incoming, the ongoing and the outgoing costs of each.
 The incoming amount is normally straight forward – the amount paid

 “The ongoing cost in a retirement village is the general service change, in a land lease community it is the site fees.
 The unique ownership model in a land lease community allows you to own your own home and lease your land, which means many downsizers are eligible for rent assistance on their site fees.

 “The greatest confusion comes from the exit fees, also called deferred management fees.
 These are standard in traditional retirement villages, and normally a percentage accrued over a period of time, typically anywhere between 25% and 50% after 10 years and there can be sharing in capital gains to factor in as well.

 “Land lease communities have no government charges (stamp duty or council rates), and there are no exit fees, and with your ongoing cost of leasing the land being reduced through government assistance – it is a very popular and affordable housing option,” Rachel said.

-If we take a look at a case study we can examine how much finances come into play when making the decision to live in a lifestyle community.
+If we take a look at a case study we can examine how much finances come into play when making the decision to live in an over 55s community.